-Via small electrodes, a ‘no-pain’ message is transmitted directly to the nerve for a period of approximately 35 minutes per session.
+Via small electrodes placed by a specially-trained doctor, a ‘no-pain’ message is transmitted directly to the nerve for a period of approximately 35 minutes per session.

 Regardless of severity, pain symptoms can significantly reduce or alleviate pain and physical symptoms once the 10-treatment series is completed.

-Pain may be a result of chronic conditions including injury, cancer and chemotherapy, diabetic pain, lower back pain, chronic neck pain, post surgical pain, failed back surgery syndrome, phantom limb syndrome, RSD, fibromyalgia, radiating pain and neuropathy.
+Pain may be a result of chronic conditions including injury, cancer and chemotherapy, diabetic pain, CRPS / RSD, lower back pain, chronic neck pain, post surgical pain, failed back surgery syndrome, phantom limb syndrome, fibromyalgia, radiating pain and neuropathy.

-For severe cases, subsequent booster treatments (one to three generally) are sometimes, but not always, necessary for patients with severe conditions or who have lived with the chronic pain condition for a long period of time before undergoing Calmare Therapy treatment.
+For severe cases, subsequent booster treatments (approx. one to three sessions) are sometimes, but not always, necessary for patients with severe conditions or who have lived with the chronic pain condition for a long period of time before undergoing Calmare Therapy treatment.

 Why Calmare scrambler therapy is revolutionary in the treatment of pain: